Remote Working

 What is Remote Working?

-Remote working, also known as telecommuting, is a work arrangement in which employees do not commute to a central place of work and instead perform their duties from a remote location, such as their home or another location outside of the office.
+Remote working, also known as telecommuting, is a work arrangement where employees work from a location outside the office, such as their home.

-This can be done on a full-time or part-time basis, and is often facilitated by technology such as video conferencing and collaboration tools.
+Remote working can be done on a full-time or part-time basis, and is often made possible by technology such as video conferencing, collaboration tools, and VPN access to a corporate intranet.

 There are several benefits to remote working, including:

-1. Increased flexibility: Remote workers have the ability to create their own schedule, which can make it easier to balance work and personal responsibilities.
+1. Flexibility: Remote workers can often set their own schedule, helping balance work and personal life.

-2. Increased productivity: Some studies have shown that remote workers can be more productive, since they have fewer distractions and can create a better work-life balance.
+2. Productivity: Some studies suggest remote workers can be more productive, with fewer distractions.

-3. Cost savings: Remote workers save money on transportation, work clothes, and other work-related expenses.
+3. Cost savings: Employees save on commuting, work clothes, and other work-related expenses.

 Related Terms